m-carrasco/net-ssa/README.md

 ### Simple type inference analysis

-The simple operation just characterizes the kind of value that a register can hold.
+The simple type inference just characterizes the kind of value that a register can hold.
 The infered `StackType` for a register can be

 * `Int32` and `Int64`
 * `NativeInt`
 * `NativeFloat`
 * `UserDefinedValueType`
     * with a reference to the actual user-defined value type.
-    * ECMA-CIL does not allow merge points of value types, so it is possible to precisely return it.
+    * ECMA-CIL does not allow merge points of value types, so it is possible to precisely compute it.
 * `ManagedPointer`
     * with a reference to the actual managed pointer type (if possible).
     * Merging managed pointers is legal but not verifiable CIL.
 To the best of my knowledge, there is no hierarchy of managed pointers.